Volunteering is an activity which:

 Can I find student led volunteering through the volunteering record?

-Yes, absolutely!
-Each society that runs a volunteering project is given a provider profile where they are able to add the opportunities available to them.
+Absolutely!
+Each society that runs a volunteering project is given a provider profile where they are able to add any roles they are currently promoting.

 How long will it take until I can start volunteering?

 That depends on the organisation and the role requirements (like having a DBS check).
 Some providers may have rolling recruitment with immediate start dates, whilst others may have a longer recruitment process.
 If it isn’t clear on the role description you can email the provider for more details.

 Most projects simply ask for enthusiasm and commitment, however some opportunities may have more specific requirements.
 These will be detailed in the role description.

 I didn't sign up in the first semester.
 Can I still volunteer?

 Yes!
 We have volunteering projects available all year round.

 Where are the volunteering projects on the volunteering directory based?

 All of the volunteering projects we advertise are based in London.
 Some student led volunteering projects may even take place on King’s campuses.